 Windows on the Floating World – Blume Tropical Wetland Garden officially opened on June 18, 2017.
-This new garden, the largest in Mounts history will enthrall and educate visitors of all ages on the critical importance of conserving & protecting fresh water.
+As the largest specialty garden in Mounts history, this wetland garden educates visitors of all ages on the critical importance of conserving and protecting fresh water.

 – waterfalls flowing over natural stone